KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

     auto cap_pos = registry.get<transform::position_2d>(pipe.cap);
     registry.replace<transform::position_2d>(pipe.cap, new_pos_x, cap_pos.y());

-And finally, return the new position, we will use it later.
+And finally, return the new position (we will use this later).

 .. code-block:: cpp

     // Return the info about if this pipe is out of the screen return new_pos_x;

-Whole function looks like this:
+The completed function now looks like this:

 .. code-block:: cpp